-Turning to Tadgh he said, "Excuse me, I have to get back to my Military Council meeting."
+"Excuse me, I have to get back to my Military Council meeting," he said, turning on his heel and disappearing into the parlor behind closed doors.

 ♣ ♣ ♣ ♣

-At about the same time late Saturday afternoon that Tadgh was informing Padraig Pearse of the unfortunate events in Cork and Kerry, Denis Daly was making a similar report to Michael The O'Rahilly not ten miles away.
+At about the same time on Saturday afternoon when Tadgh was confirming to Padraig Pearse the unfortunate events in Cork and Kerry, Denis Daly was making a similar report to Michael The O'Rahilly not ten miles away.